jaakkoiot/DSP-Algorithms/field/ForbiddenFruit/README.md

 # ForbiddenFruit

 ## Author
-Additions on this fork: first order LPF & HPF implementation by Jaakko Nahkala.
+Additions on this fork: first order IIR LPF & HPF implementation by Jaakko Nahkala.

 Originally ported by Gregor Noriskin to the Daisy Field from the port by Ben Sergentanis